Croat–Bosniak War: April 1993 in central Bosnia

 On 18 April, a truck bomb was detonated near the mosque in Stari Vitez, resulting in the destruction of the War Presidency office, the deaths of at least six people and injury to 50 people.
 The ICTY determined this was an act of "pure terrorism" carried out by elements within the HVO, but did not link the attack to the HVO leadership.
 The HVO encircled Stari Vitez where the ARBiH deployed in trenches and shelters with around 350 fighters.
-Bosniak forces tried to break through from the north and reinforce the ARBiH positions in Stari Vitez.
+Muslim forces tried to break through from the north and reinforce the ARBiH positions in Stari Vitez.
 The HVO took control of several villages around Vitez, but the lack of resources slowed their advance and the plan of linking the Vitez enclave with Kiseljak.
 The ARBiH was numerically superior and its several hundred soldiers remained in Vitez.
 The explosives factory located in Vitez remained under HVO control.
 The siege on Stari Vitez continued from April 1993 to February 1994.
 On 24 April, mujahideen forces attacked the village of Miletići near Travnik, north of Vitez.
 Upon taking it they mutilated four captured Croat civilians and took the rest to the Poljanice camp.

 Fierce fighting occurred in the Kiseljak area.
-HVO attacked and gained control of several Bosniak villages in the vicinity by the end of April.
-Bosniak civilians were detained or forced to leave and the villages sustained significant damage.
+HVO attacked and gained control of several Muslim villages in the vicinity by the end of April.
+Muslim civilians were detained or forced to leave and the villages sustained significant damage.
 In Busovača, the ARBiH opened artillery and mortar fire on the town and attacked it on 19 April.
 Intense combat continued for three days.
-Bosniaks were expelled from several villages near the town.
+Muslims were expelled from several villages near the town.
 The HVO also launched attacks on Gornji Vakuf, Prozor and Jablanica, while the ARBiH attacked HVO positions east of Prozor.

 HVO HQ said that their losses were 145 soldiers and 270 civilians killed by 24 April, and ARBiH casualties were probably at least as high.
 In the following period the HVO in central Bosnia assumed a defensive position against the 3rd ARBiH Corps.
-The HVO overestimated their power and the ability of securing the Croat enclaves, while the ARBiH leaders thought that Bosniak survival depended on seizing territory in central Bosnia rather than in a direct confrontation with the stronger VRS around Sarajevo.
+The HVO overestimated their power and the ability of securing the Croat enclaves, while the ARBiH leaders thought that Muslim survival depended on seizing territory in central Bosnia rather than in a direct confrontation with the stronger VRS around Sarajevo.
 Within two months the ARBiH fully controlled Central Bosnia except for Vitez, Kiseljak, and Prozor.